open-telemetry/opentelemetry-dotnet-contrib/src/OpenTelemetry.Instrumentation.AWSLambda/README.md

 1. Create a wrapper function with the same signature as the original Lambda function but an added ILambdaContext parameter if it was not already present.
-Call `AWSLambdaWrapper.Trace()` or `AWSLambdaWrapper.TraceAsync()` API and pass `TracerProvider`, original Lambda function and its inputs as parameters.
+Call `AWSLambdaWrapper.Trace()` or `AWSLambdaWrapper.TraceAsync()` API and pass `TracerProvider`, original Lambda function and its parameters.

 2. Set the wrapper function as the Lambda handler input.